lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 :Cloud Configuration:

-    The directory ``groovy-inserts`` contains the groovy script output that is used to push to Jenkins.
-In the event of a job failure this file can be inspected.
+    The directory ``groovy-inserts`` contains the groovy script output used by Jenkins to push the cloud configuration.
+In the event of a job failure use this file to debug.

  .. _lf-global-jjb-jenkins-cfg-verify: